-Aboriginal peoples [...].
+The government's duty to consult with Aboriginal peoples and accommodate their interests is grounded in the honour of the Crown.
+The honour of the Crown is always at stake in its dealings with Aboriginal peoples [...].
 The historical roots of the principle of the honour of the Crown suggest that it must be understood generously in order to reflect the underlying realities from which it stems.
 In all its dealings with Aboriginal peoples, from the assertion of sovereignty to the resolution of claims and the implementation of treaties, the Crown must act honourably.
-Nothing less is required [...]19.
+Nothing less is required [...].

-QNW therefore condemns the current "engagement process" conducted by INAC which was not intended to consult but inform Aboriginal communities of the legislative process set forth by the Canadian Government.
+QNW therefore condemns the "engagement process" conducted by INAC from August to November 2009 which was not intended to consult but inform Aboriginal communities of the legislative process set forth by the Canadian Government.
 Consultation and accommodation are an essential corollary to the honourable process of reconciliation that section 35 of the Constitution Act, 1982 demands.

-In order to promote the process of reconciliation mandated by section 35 of the Constitution Act, 1982, QNW therefore requests that consultations begin immediately as part of a process of fair dealing and reconciliation.
+In order to promote the process of reconciliation mandated by section 35 of the Constitution Act, 1982, QNW therefore requests that real and effective consultations begin immediately as part of a process of fair dealing and reconciliation.